The Holy Roman Empire (HRE;

 Name

-in connection with the medieval Roman Empire was used from 1157, under Frederick I Barbarossa ("Holy Empire"; the
+"consecrated") in connection with the medieval Roman Empire was used from 1157, under Frederick I Barbarossa ("Holy

-form "Holy Roman Empire" is attested from 1254 onward).
-The term was added to reflect Frederick's ambition to dominate
+Empire"; the form "Holy Roman Empire" is attested from 1254 onward).
+The term was added to reflect Frederick's

 History

-Carolingian imperial crown was initially disputed among the Carolingian rulers of Western Francia (France) and Eastern Francia
+crown was initially disputed among the Carolingian rulers of Western Francia (France) and Eastern Francia (Germany), with

-(Germany), with first the western king (Charles the Bald) and then the eastern (Charles the Fat) attaining the prize.
-However,
+first the western king (Charles the Bald) and then the eastern (Charles the Fat) attaining the prize.
+However, after the death

-after the death of Charles the Fat in 888, the Carolingian Empire broke asunder, never to be restored.
-According to Regino
+of Charles the Fat in 888, the Carolingian Empire broke asunder, never to be restored.
+According to Regino of Prüm, each

-of Prüm, each part of the realm elected a "kinglet" from its own "bowels."
-After the death of Charles
+part of the realm elected a "kinglet" from its own "bowels."
+After the death of Charles the Fat, those

-the Fat, those crowned Emperor by the Pope controlled only territories in Italy.
-The last such Emperor was Berengar
+crowned Emperor by the Pope controlled only territories in Italy.
+The last such Emperor was Berengar I of Italy

 High Middle Ages